WebAssembly/spec/spectec/test-prose/TEST.md

   - the type use typeuse*[i] matches deftype_2.

 Heaptype_sub
-- the heap type heaptype_u1 matches the heap type heaptype_u2 if:
+- the heap type heaptype_1 matches the heap type heaptype_2 if:
   - Either:
-    - heaptype_u1 is heaptype.
+    - heaptype_1 is heaptype.
-    - heaptype_u2 is heaptype.
+    - heaptype_2 is heaptype.
   - Or:
-    - heaptype_u1 is heaptype_1.
+    - heaptype_1 is heaptype_1.
-    - heaptype_u2 is heaptype_2.
+    - heaptype_2 is heaptype_2.
     - the heap type heaptype' is valid.
-    - the heap type heaptype_1 matches heaptype'.
+    - heaptype_1 matches heaptype'.
-    - heaptype' matches the heap type heaptype_2.
+    - heaptype' matches heaptype_2.
   - Or:
-    - heaptype_u1 is EQ.
+    - heaptype_1 is EQ.
-    - heaptype_u2 is ANY.
+    - heaptype_2 is ANY.
   - Or:
-    - heaptype_u1 is I31.
+    - heaptype_1 is I31.
-    - heaptype_u2 is EQ.
+    - heaptype_2 is EQ.
   - Or:
-    - heaptype_u1 is STRUCT.
+    - heaptype_1 is STRUCT.
-    - heaptype_u2 is EQ.
+    - heaptype_2 is EQ.
   - Or:
-    - heaptype_u1 is ARRAY.
+    - heaptype_1 is ARRAY.
-    - heaptype_u2 is EQ.
+    - heaptype_2 is EQ.
   - Or:
-    - heaptype_u1 is deftype.
+    - heaptype_1 is deftype.
-    - heaptype_u2 is STRUCT.
+    - heaptype_2 is STRUCT.
     - The :ref:`expansion <aux-expand-deftype>` of the defined type deftype is the composite type (STRUCT fieldtype*).
   - Or:
-    - heaptype_u1 is deftype.
+    - heaptype_1 is deftype.
-    - heaptype_u2 is ARRAY.
+    - heaptype_2 is ARRAY.
     - The :ref:`expansion <aux-expand-deftype>` of deftype is the composite type (ARRAY fieldtype).
   - Or:
-    - heaptype_u1 is deftype.
+    - heaptype_1 is deftype.
-    - heaptype_u2 is FUNC.
+    - heaptype_2 is FUNC.
     - The :ref:`expansion <aux-expand-deftype>` of deftype is the composite type (FUNC functype).
   - Or:
-    - heaptype_u1 is deftype_1.
+    - heaptype_1 is deftype_1.
-    - heaptype_u2 is deftype_2.
+    - heaptype_2 is deftype_2.
     - the defined type deftype_1 matches the defined type deftype_2.
   - Or:
-    - heaptype_u1 is (_IDX typeidx).
+    - heaptype_1 is (_IDX typeidx).
-    - heaptype_u2 is heaptype.
+    - heaptype_2 is heaptype.
     - the defined type C.TYPES[typeidx] exists.
     - C.TYPES[typeidx] matches the heap type heaptype.
   - Or:
-    - heaptype_u1 is heaptype.
+    - heaptype_1 is heaptype.
-    - heaptype_u2 is (_IDX typeidx).
+    - heaptype_2 is (_IDX typeidx).
     - C.TYPES[typeidx] exists.
     - heaptype matches C.TYPES[typeidx].
   - Or:
-    - heaptype_u1 is (REC i).
+    - heaptype_1 is (REC i).
-    - heaptype_u2 is typeuse*[j].
+    - heaptype_2 is typeuse*[j].
     - |typeuse*| is greater than j.
     - the sub type C.RECS[i] exists.
     - C.RECS[i] is (SUB fin typeuse* ct).
   - Or:
-    - heaptype_u1 is NONE.
+    - heaptype_1 is NONE.
-    - heaptype_u2 is heaptype.
+    - heaptype_2 is heaptype.
     - heaptype matches the heap type ANY.
   - Or:
-    - heaptype_u1 is NOFUNC.
+    - heaptype_1 is NOFUNC.
-    - heaptype_u2 is heaptype.
+    - heaptype_2 is heaptype.
     - heaptype matches the heap type FUNC.
   - Or:
-    - heaptype_u1 is NOEXTERN.
+    - heaptype_1 is NOEXTERN.
-    - heaptype_u2 is heaptype.
+    - heaptype_2 is heaptype.
     - heaptype matches the heap type EXTERN.
   - Or:
-    - heaptype_u1 is BOT.
+    - heaptype_1 is BOT.
-    - heaptype_u2 is heaptype.
+    - heaptype_2 is heaptype.

 Heaptype_sub/refl
 - heaptype matches only itself.